himjl/monkeybox/hardware/parts_list.md

     - [Male pigtail cables](https://www.amazon.com/iMBAPrice-iMBA-CCTV-PGTM-10-Security-Camera-Pigtail/dp/B0054D80LE/)

  - Battery with "Always On" design: [Voltaic Systems V50 USB Battery Pack](https://voltaicsystems.com/v50/)
-    - Voltaic Systems makes external battery packs with [what they call "Always On" mode])https://voltaicsystems.com/always-on-batteries/):
+    - Voltaic Systems makes external battery packs with [what they call "Always On" mode](https://voltaicsystems.com/always-on-batteries/):

         `Always On means that the output of the battery or power bank does not shut off after a set amount of time.
 There is no low current shutoff.
 It stays on.`
-    - Our Bluetooth juicer which draws low current sporadically.
+    - The Bluetooth juicer draws low current sporadically, so this kind of battery is needed.

 ### Box parts